-Why We Include Multiple Events in Our Subscriptions
+Why We Include Multiple Events in Our annual plans

-The most common conversation I have with prospective customers surrounds one particular aspect of our product design: it’s a subscription, which allows you to run multiple events for your organization (no sharing with other schools or nonprofits, please) during the subscription term.
+The most common conversation I have with prospective customers surrounds one particular aspect of our product design: it’s a annual plan, which allows you to run multiple events for your organization (no sharing with other schools or nonprofits, please) during the annual plan term.

 This can cause panic (that’s not our intent, I promise!) - I’ve had a LOT of people call me and tell me that they like our software but don’t think they should buy it because their group only does one auction each year.